ybezsonov/kro/examples/eks-cluster-mgmt/README.md

-# Amazon EKS cluster management using KRO & ACK
+# Amazon EKS cluster management using kro & ACK

-This example demonstrates how to manage a fleet of EKS clusters using KRO, ACK, and ArgoCD -- it creates EKS clusters, and bootstraps them with the required add-ons
+This example demonstrates how to manage a fleet of EKS clusters using kro, ACK, and ArgoCD -- it creates EKS clusters, and bootstraps them with the required add-ons

 A hub-spoke model is used in this example; a management cluster (hub) is created as part of the initial setup and the controllers needed for provisioning and